Learning Theory and Developmental Characteristics of Reasoning

 Play is the highest form of research.

 Infants begin learning by storing perceptual memories of their sensory experiences while interacting with their environment through play, which begins at birth.
 Memories stored in different areas of their brains relative to how they are being sensed and how they are being acted on by the brain.
 A process which structures information as determined by the types of sensory input, previous memories, the brain's anatomy, and genetically programmed development.
 Development that enables our brains to make associations and construct better structures, actions and operations for thinking, understanding, and reasoning as we adapt to our environment, beginning as play and continuing throughout life as we notice and wonder.

 This article describes the learning process, how people learn, develop, and use their intelligences, knowledge, and reasoning.
 It describes how reasoning can mislead children and adults.
 How over time it can develop to become more rational and logical; resulting in increased knowledge and intelligences for better understanding.

 Children begin their construction of reasoning with direct observation and comparison of one observation to another.
-The consequences of reasoning with and about their perceptual senses creates a belief that what is being observed is reality, rather than a construction from the perceptual senses of external objects which are represented as thoughts in our brains.
+The consequences of reasoning with and about their perceptual senses creates a belief that what is being observed is reality, rather than a construction from the perceptual senses of external objects, which are represented as thoughts in our brains.
 The result, is not being aware that sensory information can be inaccurate.
-Over time children will learn how certain inacccurate sensory information can be corrected by operating on it with reason and logic.
+Over time children will learn how certain inaccurate sensory information can be corrected by operating on it with reason and logic.

 Reasoning can be conscious and unconscious, as our working memory loves peace and clarity, it will seek to maintain harmony with current understandings.
 However, as more information becomes available, conflicts arise, which can result in change if additional actions create new operations to use in different ways for other explanations and understanding.
 Operations, which may include: transformations, reversibility, conservation, perspective, classification, order, count, seriate, scale, proportion, relative position, motion, and other actions or operations of reasoning and understanding.